-The current programme has been defined for the next two years and divided amongst a number of so-called tasks.
+The current programme is divided amongst a number of so-called tasks.
 There are four categories of tasks in all, each with clear deliverables.
 A brief summary of each category is given below.

 Category A – Theoretical methods to obtain kinetics